The Commissioner of the Social Security Administration posted this on 4/3/2020:

 Individuals Who Qualify for an ABLE Account

-- You must have had your disability officially diagnosed before turning 26.
-This must be documented by a doctor’s note stating the beneficiary meets the disability rules or showing proof of SSI/SSDI eligibility when signing up for an account.
-Rules on age of disability may be more generous in the near future.
+- Your disability must have had started before turning 26.
+This must be documented by medical records or a doctor’s certification that you meet the disability rules or by showing proof of SSI/SSDI eligibility when signing up for an account.
+Rules on age of disability may be more generous in the future.

 How Much You Can Save?